animatronics/3d-files/README.md

 Two frames are provided which would allow the puppet to pan and tilt.

 ### stand
 The stand provided has two components.
 This is to elevate your puppet to a reasonable height.
+We also provide two versions of the "stand-bottom" component, one is the full body and the other is split into two so you can print it easily if the full body does not fit.

 ## Printing